 Teak will stand for generations.

-Did you know that the public benches in all English parks are from teak wood?
+Did you know that the public benches in all English parks are from this tropical hardwood wood?

 Public parks in England use recycled teak wood that are almost a century old.